IuliaCapralova/Air-Pollution-Prediction/README.md

-# ml_industrty
-Repository for the Machine Learning in Industry Practical
+## Repository for the Machine Learning in Industry Practical

-Authors of the project:
+**Authors of the project:**

 Nika Krivic

 Iulia Capralova

 Arsenijs Golicinis

-The basic structure of the repository is as follows, from the root folder:
+**The basic structure of the repository is as follows, from the root folder:**

 - **data/**: Folder with the datasets.
     - **raw/**: Folder with the raw data.